How we helped rebrand a Swedish manufacturer of super-high-end amplifiers

 So could we convince a veteran engineer that there was value in branding?

-What followed is a detailed look at how we approached this particular rebrand, but also how we approach branding in general.
+What follows is a detailed look at how we approached this particular rebrand, but also how we approach branding in general.

 Step 1: Industry & Competitor Snapshot